 The principal responsibilities of the NC are to:

 Each year, the NC reviews the composition of the Board as part of its succession planning.
-Suitable candidates are identified through personal and professional networks and the NC reviews each candidate through an objective and comprehensive process.
+Suitable candidates are identified through personal and professional networks.
+The NC reviews the candidate objectively.
 When assessing potential candidates, the NC takes into account the existing Board composition, the candidate's background, qualification, experience, time commitment and his/her ability to contribute to the Board's collective skills, knowledge and experience.
 Where a suitable candidate is found and assessed to be suitable, the NC makes a recommendation for the Board to approve the formal appointment.

-The NC makes annual recommendations to the Board on the re-election of Directors having regard to their competencies, commitment, contributions and performance on a qualitative basis.
+The NC makes annual recommendations to the Board on the re-election of existing Directors having regard to their competencies, commitment, contributions and performance on a qualitative basis.
 All Directors submit themselves for renomination and reappointment at regular intervals and at least once every three years.
 Each year, one-third of the Board retires from office by rotation.
 New Directors submit themselves for re-election at the AGM immediately following their appointment by the Board.

-In its review of the Directors' ability to commit time to the Company's affairs, the NC has taken into account whether a limit on the number of boards of other listed companies that Directors could sit on was necessary.
-The NC decided that it was not necessary to prescribe a limit on the number of boards of other listed companies that Directors of the Company sit on.
-Although some Directors have multiple board representations and principal commitments, none of them has more than six listed companies' directorships and the NC is satisfied that each Director has devoted sufficient time and attention to the Company's affairs to adequately and competently carry out his duties as a Director of the Company.
-For a full list of each Director's directorships and principal commitments, please refer to the "Board of Directors" section of this Annual Report.
+In its review of Directors' ability to commit time to the Company's affairs, the NC has taken into account whether a limit on the number of boards of other listed companies that Directors can sit on is necessary.
+The NC decided that it was not necessary to prescribe a limit on the number of boards of other listed companies that Directors of the Company can sit on.
+Although some Directors have multiple board representations and principal commitments, none of them has more than six listed company directorships and the NC is satisfied that each Director is able to and has devoted sufficient time and attention to the Company's affairs to adequately and competently carry out his duties as a Director of the Company.
+For a full list of each Director's directorships in listed companies and principal commitments, please refer to the "Board of Directors" section of this Annual Report.

 The Chairman of the Board and the Chairman of the NC evaluated the collective performance, commitment and contribution of all Directors based on each Director's attendance and contribution at Board meetings.
 They also reviewed the contribution of the Executive Directors and are of the view that the performance of each of them has been satisfactory.

 Directors have separate, independent and unrestricted access to the Company Secretary for assistance.
-The Company Secretary is required to attend and attends all Board and Board Committee meetings and ensures that board procedures are followed and the rules and regulations applicable to the Board are complied with.
+The Company Secretary is required to attend and attends all Board and Board Committee meetings.
+She ensures that Board procedures are followed and the rules and regulations applicable to the Board are complied with.
 The Company Secretary is responsible for ensuring adequate information flows within the Board and Board Committees and between senior management and Non-Executive Directors, advising the Board on all governance matters, as well as facilitating orientation and assisting with professional development as required.
-Directors may take independent professional advice, if necessary and with the approval of the Chairman, at the Company's expense, to carry out their duties.
 Under the Constitution of the Company, the decision to appoint or remove the Company Secretary rests with the Board as a whole.
 Directors may take independent professional advice, if necessary.

 The principal responsibilities of the RC include:

 During the year, the RC reviewed the amount of Directors' fees payable to the Non-Executive Directors to be recommended for shareholders' approval.
-It also assessed the performance of and determined all aspects of remuneration for the Executive Directors, and reviewed the remuneration packages for key executives and share options to eligible staff and the terms thereof.
-In 2015, the RC, through management, appointed Mercer, an independent consultant to review the remuneration structure of senior executives, which includes the short and long term incentive schemes.
+It also assessed the performance of and determined all aspects of remuneration of the Executive Directors, and reviewed the remuneration packages for key management personnel and share options granted to eligible staff and the terms thereof.

-The RC has reviewed the Group's obligations arising in the event of termination of the Executive Directors' and key executives' service contracts, to ensure that such service contracts contain fair and reasonable termination clauses which are not overly generous.
+The RC has reviewed the Group's obligations arising in the event of termination of the service contracts of the Executive Directors' and key management personnel, to ensure that such service contracts contain fair and reasonable termination clauses which are not overly generous.
 The RC considered whether contractual provisions are necessary to allow it to reclaim incentive components of remuneration from Executive Directors and key management personnel.
 As the nature of the industry and business model of the operations are not overly complex, the RC did not think such provisions are necessary.

 The RC takes into consideration current industry norms on compensation and adopts a remuneration policy in line with industry practices.

 None of the Non-Executive Directors has any service contract or consultancy agreement with the Company.
 Non- Executive Directors, including the Chairman of the Board, are paid directors' fees which comprise a basic fee and additional fees for serving on Board Committees.
 None of the Board members or RC is involved in deliberations relating to any remuneration, fees, options and/or benefits to be granted to him individually.
 The RC recommends Directors' fees to the Board for endorsement prior to submission to shareholders for approval at each AGM.
 In the process, the RC takes into consideration the complexity of the Group and workload of each Board Committee member as well as market trends before recommending the fee structure to the Board.
 The Company's share option scheme, the Haw Par Corporation Group 2002 Share Option Scheme (the "Scheme"), allows for grants of share options to Non-Executive Directors.
 To date, the Non-Executive Directors have not been granted any share option.
 The Scheme expired during FY 2017.